Literary organizations chain table

 Type of activity:

-About 10 representatives from festival organizations, industry institutes and advocacy groups will engage in a year-long dialogue and develop practical tools together to translate the Fair Practice Code into appropriate working conditions.
+About 10 representatives from festival organizations, industry institutes and advocacy groups will engage in discussions and develop practical tools together to translate the Fair Practice Code into appropriate working conditions.

 Duration: